How To Design A Catio

 Catios are great and can be an excellent source of enrichment.
 They’re a better alternative to letting cats run free outdoors as they keep your cat safe and prevent cats from causing trouble for local ecosystems.
 They are a also a lot of work to set up properly and may not be an option for those who rent.

 If you can’t or don’t want to set up a catio, what options would you have?
-If you happen to have a balcony or porch, screening it in can create a catio with minimal construction.
+If you happen to have a balcony or porch, screening it in can create a catio with minimal construction or get a balcony enclosure.
 You can even still use it as mixed use cat and human space so you can spend time with your cat outdoors.
+You can even use wire mesh to make your own balcony enclosure!

 For a portable option, an outdoor cat tent or playpen is a great choice.
 These come in variety of sizes and can be easily stored between uses.
-You can even get a series of tents that connect via tunnels.
+You can even get a fun, colorful series of playpens that connect via tunnels.
 These are great choices for more playful cats or if you have multiple cats.

-If you want something more permanent, there are premade outdoor catios.
+If you want something more permanent, there are premade outdoor catios or cat runs that take some of the work out of the process.
 These often meet the criteria of what makes a good catio, but come predesigned so you may only need to assemble them.

 Regardless of what direction you choose, I hope you are able to safely give your cats a way to enjoy nature.
 Now go get building your cat’s dream catio!